 Taking a D 71°C of 16.5 seconds we can calculate a D 121°C of 1.4 x 10-5 seconds.
 Using a holding time of just 1 second would be predicted to give 1 / 1.4 x 10-5 = 10,000 log reductions of MAP.
 Even allowing for linearity errors and variations in D values this level of microbial destruction would be expected to give a high level of safety.

 Changing the statutory requirements for pasteurization

 There is now significant data indicating that commercial milk pasteurization at 72°C for 15 seconds can not be relied upon to give a 5 log reduction of MAP.
 As a consequence the industry in Ireland and the UK have reacted by voluntarily increasing the severity of heat treatment used in pasteurization and work is being done to control Johne’s disease in cattle.

 As stated earlier many milk-processors have increased the heat treatment of milk for retail sale but that is not the case for all.
-Additionally not all farmers are participating in Johne’s eradication schemes.
+Additionally not all farmers are participating in voluntary Johne’s eradication schemes.

 Thanks to Professors Joe Frank and Horacio Bach for making copies of their work on MAP available.

 Bach,H.(2015).What role does Mycobacterium avium subsp. paratuberculosis play in Crohn’s Disease?
 Curr Infect Dis Rep. 17, 3-11.